snail-unamur/LASoT/README.md

 ## Requirements

 The Java project on which this extension is applicated must includes Descartes and Reneri extensions.
-Reneri extension needs an installation of [Maven](https://github.com/apache/maven) to properly operates.
+Reneri extension needs an installation of [Maven](https://github.com/apache/maven) and set in the PATH variable to properly operates.